 The Culminating Experience is the summative experience at the end of the program in which students demonstrate mastery of the skills and knowledge acquired during the course of study.
 It builds on the Field Experience, and requires the student to synthesize, integrate and apply skills and competencies acquired through the classroom and their public health experiences.
-For Health Promotion students, this is demonstrated through the reflective report and culminating presentation.
+For Health Promotion students, this is demonstrated through the integrative paper.